A Progressive, Open & Affirming, Anti-Racism Church

 Welcome to New Spirit!

 Come inside.
 On Sundays at 9:30 am you’ll find a not-so-formal worship style.
-We have comfortable chairs rather than pews, and an atmosphere that invites questioning.
-There are lots of friendly people, Sunday school for the children, great singing and plenty of hot (free-trade) coffee, usually accompanied by yummy treats.
+We have comfortable chairs and an atmosphere that invites questioning.
+There are lots of friendly people, Sunday school for the children, great singing and plenty of hot coffee, usually accompanied by yummy treats.

 Singles and couples.
 Families and empty-nesters.
-Gay and straight.
+Gay, trans, and straight.
 Elders and children.
 Norwegian-Americans, native Kenyans and East or West Coast transplants: you are welcome here.

 Rev. Rosemary Rocha, Interim Pastor